willbush/benchmark-serilog/readme.md

 Error response from daemon: unknown log opt 'max-file' for journald log driver
 ```

-To fix it I grep for `max-file` in `signoz/deploy` all yaml blocks like:
+To fix it, I grep for `max-file` in `signoz/deploy` all yaml blocks like, and delete them:

 ```yaml
 logging: